mathLab/PINA/docs/source/_rst/tutorials/tutorial7/tutorial.rst

-Tutorial 7: Resolution of an inverse problem
+Tutorial: Resolution of an inverse problem
 ============================================

 Introduction to the inverse problem